 She was the Co-Curator with Andrea Bellini of the Biennale de L’Image en Mouvement 2024, A Cosmic Movie Camera, hosted by Centre d’Art Contemporain Genève.
 The edition was the highest-attended in the biennale’s history, and featured all new commissions by Basel Abbas & Ruanne Abou-Rahme, American Artist, Interspecifics, Alfatih, Shuang Li, Diego Marcon, Lawrence Lek, Danielle Brathwaite-Shirley, Sheila Chukwulozie, Emmanuel van der Auwera, Formafantasma, Aziz Hazara, Lauren Lee McCarthy, Sahej Rahal, and Jenna Sutela.
 As curator of Manual Override at The Shed in New York City in 2020, she worked with Sondra Perry and Morehshin Allahyari on new commissions, in an exhibition that featured major works by Simon Fujiwara and Martine Syms.
 Manual Override saw 30,000 visitors in 2 months.

 Khan’s practice extends on to teaching, mentorship, public speaking, and continual development of para-institutional learning spaces around the world.
+She is currently faculty in Creative Technologies at UC-Santa Cruz, after teaching in History and Theory at SCI-Arc, Los Angeles.
 From 2024 to 2025, she served as Arts Council Professor at UCLA in Design Media Arts.
 Khan was nominated for the John R. Frazier Award for Excellence in Teaching at Rhode Island School of Design, where she was a professor in Digital + Media from 2018 to 2021.
 With Maya Indira Ganesh she created AI Anarchies: Experiments in Study, Collective Learning and Unlearning, a school, a conference, and a gathering over a week in Berlin at Akademie der Künste around the concept of an ‘anarchic AI.’

 Khan was a longtime editor (2014-2021) at Rhizome, served as guest editor of HOLO, producing the well-received Mirror Stage; Between Computability and its Opposite (2021), and as Editor-in-Residence at Topical Cream.